Written by Claire O'Brien

 Reviewed by Jessica Roper, MBA, director of Career Services at University of Phoenix

-Younger generations may consider notifying their boss of their intent to resign as an archaic workplace formality.
-(Like pantyhose!)
+Younger generations may consider notifying their boss of their intent to resign from a job as an archaic workplace formality (like pantyhose!)
 However, in today’s rapidly changing, post-Great Resignation work environment, in which job hopping has become commonplace and company loyalty is less expected than ever, resigning amicably is crucial for maintaining a professional reputation and future prospects.

 In today’s workplace culture, most companies don’t require a formal resignation letter when you quit your job.
 But providing one is still a professional courtesy and can ensure a smooth transition for your employer.